 - The Sacrament on the Altar.
 A common misconception is that these books should be treated with the reverence and awe restricted to the Sacrament on the Altar (ahem, Wilhelmsen).
 Heresy!

 - Liberal Arts vs Liberal Artists.
 Yes darling, I’m referring to eloquence.
 You learn fast with OGB, canned talk goes only so far in seminar.
 That’s not to say eloquence is not appreciated and greatly admired.
 It’s just not the primary focus, that which I had been so accustomed to in my boutique, liberal arts university.

 - The Saber-Toothed Tiger.
 A Great Book is many things, but it is not a large wild cat that lived in the past, with two long, curved front teeth.
 On that note, the ghost of a dead white guy is not going to come out of the pages to beat you over the head for not understanding their work fully enough.
 Approach the books for what they are: primary sources.
 They are the place we meet, the agora for Socrates and his constituents.

-Here’s all you need to know about engaging in a great conversation- there will be great truths, and great errors.
+Here’s all you need to know about engaging in a great conversation- there will be great truths and great errors.
 It’s not enough anymore to just retain information and think critically about it.
 There’s a third component that is equally important.
-When you speak up in seminar, you’re starting a reaction that could take you down a path of discovery that might not be attained on your own.
-To those of you who struggle with same problem as I do, I implore you to explore the power of talk.
+When you speak up in a seminar, you’re starting a reaction that could take you down a path of discovery that might not be attained on your own.
+To those of you who struggle with the same problem as I do, I implore you to explore the power of talk.
 Even if it doesn’t come naturally to us, it’s a life skill worthy of our pursuit.
 I like to think of a great conversation the same way I view great writing– the magic comes in the revision.